sam-thao/Movie-Correlation/README.md

 # Movie-Correlation

-This data analysis project uses Python and the Pandas library to study a movie industry dataset from Kaggle.
-The main goal is to find correlations in the data, which will give us insights into box office performance, genre trends, and audience preferences.
-By using Pandas' data manipulation tools, we hope to discover useful patterns that can assist movie industry professionals in making informed decisions.
+In this data analysis project, we use Python and the Pandas library to investigate a movie industry dataset obtained from Kaggle.
+The main goal is to discover correlations among movie budgets, gross income, and user votes on IMDb, shedding light on intriguing connections within the data.
+By delving into these relationships, we gain valuable insights into aspects like box office performance, genre trends, and audience preferences within the movie industry.